 Unfortunately there are no discounts on the iPhone, Apple TV or Apple Watch, or on accessories or software for these items.

-However, Apple does often sweeten the deal by giving away a free product when you make your purchase: Currently Apple is offering free pair of AirPods when qualifying students purchase iPads or Macs.
-This is part of Apple's Back To School 2020 deal.
+However, Apple does often sweeten the deal by giving away a free product when you make your purchase: in the past, for example, Apple has offered a free pair of AirPods or Beats headphones when qualifying students purchased iPads or Macs.

 If you're interested in further tech deals for students, visit our dedicated Macworld student deals site.